-Engagement with the BGLC has increased during the previous six months with site visits, associated with engagement events held at; Goyura, Ranch Lagoon and Yallamjip - Walpeup Wetland, which included discussions on possible Water is Life trial sites, environmental watering opportunities, aspirations and projects that facilitate reconnection with and healing of Country.
-These meetings also included discussions about the SWPs for 2024-2025, which were met with positive views from the BGLC representatives.
+Engagement with the BGLC has been maintained during the previous six months.
+The engagement included site visits held at Goyura, Ranch Billabong and Yallamjip - Walpeup Wetland and included discussions on possible Water is Life trial sites, environmental watering opportunities, aspirations and projects that facilitate reconnection with and healing of Country.